Asian Stocks Rise On US Gains Ahead Of Key China Policy Meeting - UrduPoint

 "We don't expect the chair to stray very far from the Fed's recent messaging -- officials are in a 'wait-and-see' mode as there's still a lot of ambiguity in the data," John Briggs, global head of desk strategy at NatWest Markets, said in a note.

-Hong Kong was trading higher on Monday and Shanghai was flat ahead of the start of China's annual political conclave, with officials expressing concern over the nation's struggling economy and youth unemployment as they ready to present policies for the coming year.
+Hong Kong was trading lower on Monday and Shanghai closed higher ahead of the start of China's annual legislative conclave, with officials expressing concern over the nation's struggling economy and youth unemployment as they ready to present policies for the coming year.

+Later Monday, another official said China's leaders had "ample confidence" that the economy would rebound.

 The so-called "rubber stamp" parliamentary meeting is expected to see leaders set an annual growth goal of about five percent for 2024, said Innes, following a reported national GDP expansion of 5.2 percent last year, the lowest rate in decades, excluding the pandemic years.